ABridoux/lux/README.md

 ## How to use it

 ### Swift
-They are two level of customisation to use Lux.
+They are two level of customisation to use **Lux**.
 The first and simpler one is to use the existing Injector classes.
 For each format, two injector exist today.
 One css classes injector to inject css classes into the string, and one to insert terminal colors.

 #### First customisation level
 To use them, instantiate one format injector, specifying the type of the text: